Migrate from ApiFlash to ScreenshotAPI

 How does pricing compare between ApiFlash and ScreenshotAPI?

 ApiFlash charges monthly subscriptions starting at $7/month for 1,000 screenshots, with unused screenshots lost at month end.
-ScreenshotAPI uses one-time credit purchases that never expire, so you only pay for what you use.
+ScreenshotAPI offers flexible subscriptions and pay-as-you-go credit packs for predictable costs.

 Does ScreenshotAPI support ApiFlash's fresh parameter?